Deep-Energy: Unsupervised Training of Deep Neural Networks: Proposed Approach

-The idea behind the random walker is the following: the probability of a random walk starting from a given pixel and reaching each one of the seeds/classes in the image, is also the final probability the pixel receives for that class.
-Formally, let $\by^l \in \mathbb{R}^N$ be the probability of each pixel in the image to belong to the label of class $l \in \{1..L\}$, where $N=|V|$ is the number of pixels in the image.
-We denote $\bx^l \in \mathbb{R}^N$ as the ``seed image'' for the $l^{th}$ class, whose elements are $0$ or $1$, indicating absence or presence of a seed respectively. $\bY,\bX \in \mathbb{R}^{N \times L}$ are their respective vectorized versions over $L$ classes.
-Then, one can solve for the random walk probabilities by minimizing the following energy:
+Random walker models each pixel as conducting a random walk over the above described graph.
+The probability of a given pixel reaching each and every seed/class in the image is also the final score of that class.
+Formally, let $\by^l \in \mathbb{R}^N$ be the pixelwise probability of belonging to class $l$, where $N$ denotes the number of pixels in the image.
+Denote $\bx^l \in \mathbb{R}^N$ as the ``seed image'' of class $l$ whose elements are $0$ or $1$, indicating absence or presence of a seed respectively.
+The vectorized versions of the initial seed and the final probabilities over $L$ classes are denoted by $\bY,\bX \in \mathbb{R}^{N\times L}$, where each column corresponds to a separate class.
+The random walker probabilities, $\by^l,~ l \in [1,L]$, can be computed by minimizing the following energy function\footnote{We use a soft version of random walker \cite{random_walker}, instead of the original formulation, which uses a hard constraint on the seed locations.} \cite{random_walker}: